rovani-projects/rovani-project.github.io/_posts/2018/2018-03-04-Starting-From-Scratch.md

 - cloudflare
 ---

-Starting from a blank Windows 10 laptop, this is how I go about creating a secure, robust website.
-Many of the steps below only have to be done the first time through (installing Visual Studio Code, creating a Github account, etc., but these steps are what we use to quickly get _something_ in front of a client.
+Starting from a blank Windows 10 laptop, this is how we go about creating a secure, robust website.
+Some of the steps below only have to be done the first time through (installing Visual Studio Code, creating a Github account, etc.), but these steps are what we use to quickly get _something_ in front of a client.
 It is also how this website was originally built.

 {::options parse_block_html="true" /}
 Create Github and Github Organization Accounts